 The complexities of global trade raise questions about how best to address the way countries fairly compensate for their environmental impact on others.
 Pricing carbon, specifically through a carbon tax, is one such way to address these equity issues and reduce global carbon emissions.
+We explore the benefits of a carbon tax and what this looks like around the world.

 The International Monetary Fund, the Organisation for Economic Co-operation and Development (OECD) and others have recommended more stringent fiscal measures to reduce emissions, such as increasing the carbon price or taxation to further incentivise corporations to reduce their emissions and align themselves with the Paris Agreement goals.
 However, with these plans arise not only political complications such as aligning inconsistent national policies with international trade, but also the issue of equity.
 With 50% of carbon emissions attributed to the richest 10% in the world, and 10% of emissions attributed to the poorer 50% of the world, it raises the question of who contributes to the climate crisis and who really suffers the consequences of it.